dmoisset/s5/equipment/index.md

 item weighing a few ounces is negligible, and anything in between is light.
 An awkward or unwieldy item might have a higher bulk.

-# Converting content from D&D

-If you need equipment from the PHB convert its price at the rate of 1gp = 10 credits.
-Use the same rate when converting any rule from the PHB.

-# Converting content from Starfinder

-When converting items from Starfinder, set its minimum proficiency level to the proficiency bonus that the PHB would assign to a character of the same level as the item (see table “Character advancement” on chapter 1 of the PHB)